ElementAstro/atom-docs/src/content/docs/en/extra/boost/regex.md

 ---
-title: RegexWrapper Class Documentation
+title: RegexWrapper
-description: Detailed documentation for the RegexWrapper class in the atom::extra::boost namespace, including constructors, basic and advanced regex operations, utility methods, and usage examples.
+description: Detailed for the RegexWrapper class in the atom::extra::boost namespace, including constructors, basic and advanced regex operations, utility methods, and usage examples.
 ---

-# RegexWrapper Class Documentation

-## Overview

-The `RegexWrapper` class is a C++ wrapper around Boost.Regex, providing a convenient interface for various regex operations.
-It is defined in the `atom::extra::boost` namespace and offers methods for matching, searching, replacing, and splitting strings using regular expressions.

 ## Table of Contents